sfgtrain/sfgtrain_shell_script/practise/README.md

 ## Programs for practise

-Write scripts for following programs yourself, if you are not able to solve them you can contact Utrains for have some help.
+Write scripts for following programs yourself, if you are not able to solve them you can contact sfgtrain for have some help.

 ### Program 1